 The greatest enemy of risk is fear or resistance.
 Often we fear something so much that we are not willing to overcome that resistance and fear to step out.
-When we do take a risk it reduces the strangle hold that fear has over us and our natural courage is strengthened.
+When we do take a risk it reduces the stranglehold that fear has over us and our natural courage is strengthened.
 We are able to get into action instead of being like a deer trapped in the glare of oncoming traffic headlights.

 Opens up new possibilities

-When we are risk adverse we are immobile and stagnant.
+When we are risk-averse we are immobile and stagnant.
 We attempt in vain to imagine the possible outcome but it is not until we set creation in motion with risk that new opportunities and possibilities avail themselves to us.
 The planet has always been filled with rich abundance but it was not until the first man built a boat and set sail that he discovered the vast possibilities available to him.